StellaSTWong/StellaSTWong.github.io/content/Portfolio/index.md

 {{< figure
   src="RGS-AnnualConference2021.jpg"
   alt="RGS Annual Conference 2021"
-  caption="Prof. Bill Taylor and I shared our research findings on how non-legal instruments were used by different actors, including trade unions, to seek redress for labour rights violations in Cambodia and Vietnam, and on how these instruments interacted with laws.
+  caption="Prof. Bill Taylor and I shared our research findings on how non-legal instruments were used by different actors, including trade unions, to seek remedy for labour rights violations in Cambodia and Vietnam, and on how these instruments interacted with laws.
 (Picture: poster for the panel)" class="post_image"
 >}}